User Profile

 More than 50% of patients with dementia have no formal diagnosis3-6 and, in recent surveys, half of carers have reported that an earlier diagnosis of AD would have been preferred.7

-Biomarkers like amyloid and tau are recommended for the purpose of AD diagnosis and clinical trial enrolment.8,9 Several studies have reinforced that certain imaging such as amyloid positron emission tomography (PET) and cerebrospinal fluid biomarkers (CSF) are valid proxies for neuropathological changes of AD.10
+Biomarkers like amyloid and tau are recommended to support a diagnosis of AD and clinical trial enrolment.8,9 Several studies have reinforced that certain imaging tests such as amyloid positron emission tomography (PET) and cerebrospinal fluid biomarkers (CSF) are valid proxies for neuropathological changes of AD.10

 Elecsys® AD CSF assays can detect amyloid positivity, enhancing diagnostic accuracy and physician confidence.12,13

-Amyloid Positron Emission Tomography (PET) detects amyloid pathology in the brain, but has several limitations for clinical routine implementation: expensive technique, requires specialist units equipment, it confers a radioactive burden to the patient.14-17
+Amyloid Positron Emission Tomography (PET) detects amyloid pathology in the brain, but has several limitations for clinical routine implementation: expensive technique, requires specialist units equipment and it confers a radioactive burden to the patient.14-17

 Elecsys® AD CSF assays are concordant to amyloid PET and provide an alternative solution for detection of amyloid positivity.11,13